lban2049/fastapi/.aigne/doc-smith/docs/api-reference-responses.md

 ### ORJSONResponse

-`ORJSONResponse` uses the `orjson` library, another high-performance JSON library that is known for its speed and correctness.
+`ORJSONResponse` uses the `orjson` library, another high-performance JSON library known for its speed and correctness.
 It supports serializing many types that standard libraries do not, such as dataclasses, `datetime`, `UUID`, and NumPy arrays, without extra configuration.

 To use it, you first need to install `orjson`: